wjzhengsh/blockchain/needtoknow.md

 {{site.data.keyword.IBM}}'s long history of leadership in innovation continues with the {{site.data.keyword.blockchainfull_notm}} Platform offerings on {{site.data.keyword.cloud_notm}}.
 Blockchain is a rapidly progressing technology that is projected to disrupt the financial industry, local and global supply chains, and logistical support in any number of business spaces.
 Through various early adoption programs, {{site.data.keyword.IBM_notm}} customers and business partners have been actively driving blockchain as an industrial solution. {{site.data.keyword.blockchainfull_notm}} Platform on {{site.data.keyword.cloud_notm}} is one such program. **As with any new technology, {{site.data.keyword.blockchainfull_notm}} Platform on {{site.data.keyword.cloud_notm}} users should be aware of the potential for rapid and fundamental change**.
 {:shortdesc}

 The architecture behind {{site.data.keyword.blockchainfull_notm}} is the Linux Foundation's Hyperledger Fabric project.
-Each open source community contribution improves Hyperledger Fabric but can present adoption challenges. **{{site.data.keyword.IBM_notm}} cautions against defining or exchanging financial assets<!--, or any assets of value,--> directly on any Hyperledger Fabric blockchain network**.
+Each open-source community contribution improves Hyperledger Fabric but can present adoption challenges. **{{site.data.keyword.IBM_notm}} cautions against defining or exchanging financial assets<!--, or any assets of value,--> directly on any Hyperledger Fabric blockchain network**.

 {{site.data.keyword.IBM_notm}} does not provide support for networks using Hyperledger Composer in production, including the Composer CLI, JavaScript APIs, REST server, and Web Playground.
 {:note}

-## Open source statement
+## Open-source statement
 {: #disclaimer-open-source-statement}

 {{site.data.keyword.blockchainfull_notm}} offering plans on {{site.data.keyword.cloud_notm}} are built on top of the Linux Foundation's Hyperledger Fabric stack.
 Hyperledger Project members, including {{site.data.keyword.IBM_notm}}, continue to contribute to various subprojects under the Hyperledger umbrella.
 All contributions are reviewed, vetted, and tested by the community.